ibm-cloud-docs/watson-assistant/sms-reference.md

 | `smsError` | When the integration fails to send an SMS message, this variable contains details about the error that occurred.  |
 | `smsSessionID` | The globally unique identifier (GUID) for the related SMS Gateway session. |
 | `smsMedia` | The `arraylist` of `mediaURL` and corresponding `mediaContentType`.
 This context variable is cleared at the end of each conversation turn. |
-{: caption="Table 3.
-SMS context variables set by the integration" caption-side="top"}
+{: caption="SMS context variables set by the integration" caption-side="top"}